 Marivel Palomino Arango

-When I was a student, I imagined that I would always work in the schools of my country, teaching classes, reviewing tests and guiding my students, getting involved in my students’ problems to help them and sharing experiences with my colleagues wherever I go.
-In all the schools where I work I always showed my commitment and responsibility in my work, I maintained respect with each of the teachers I met and above all I demonstrate my professional ethics wherever I go because I love being a teacher.
-In Mama Alice I found a new way of working as a teacher because I know more deeply the reality of each of the children who attend in search of my support.
+When I was a student, I imagined that I would work in schools in my country, teaching classes, reviewing tests and guiding my students, getting involved in my students’ problems to help them and sharing experiences with my colleagues wherever I go.
+In all the schools where I work, I always showed my commitment and responsibility in my work.
+I maintained respect with each of the teachers I met and above all, I demonstrated my professional ethics wherever I went because I love being a teacher.
+In Mama Alice, I found a new way of working as a teacher because I now know more deeply the reality of each of the children who attend, in search of my support.
 They are affectionate, they give you their trust when you know how to earn it.
 The reality of the children is totally different compared to those who study in cities and with better opportunities.
-Compared to the other schools, Mama Alice is a diversified way of providing support to children since it has the integrated support of very important areas such as Health, Social Work and psychology, which intervene for the comprehensive training of children and teenagers.
-This integrated work is the one that most of the schools in the state do not have, which is why it makes a difference, also personally it gives me the opportunity to apply different learning methods, strategies and techniques to each child according to what best suits the child.
-While in a state school you have to obey the methodologies that the state forces you to do.
+Compared to the other schools, Mama Alice is a diversified way of providing support to children since it has the integrated support of very important areas such as Health, Social Work and psychology, which intervene in the comprehensive training of children and teenagers.
+This integrated work is the one that most of the schools in the state do not have, which is why it makes a difference, also personally it gives me the opportunity to apply different learning methods, strategies and techniques to each child according to what suits the child best.
+While in a state school, you have to obey the methodologies that the state forces you to do.

-From the children I learned humility, simplicity, hope, trust, gratitude, joy, strength and many more values.
-In each look of each of the children I can see the hope and trust they have towards me, to be able to help them and change their future.
-With them I learned that my problems are insignificant compared to theirs and yet they give me a smile and the brightness of their eyes.
+From the children, I learned humility, simplicity, hope, trust, gratitude, joy, strength and many more values.
+In each glance of each of the children, I can see the hope and trust they have towards me, to be able to help them and change their future.
+With them, I learned that my problems are insignificant compared to theirs and yet they give me a smile and the brightness of their eyes.
 They taught me to be strong and brave to face many difficulties.

-I am not much of frequenting restaurants, sometimes we go with my family to the restaurant “Las Flores” where we eat fried guinea pig with potatoes, japchi and salad and another dish El Chicharrón.
+I don’t frequently go to restaurants, sometimes we go with my family to the restaurant “Las Flores” where we eat fried guinea pig with potatoes, japchae and salad and another dish El Chicharrón.

 Another restaurant is La Pollería “El retablo” where we eat grilled chicken.
 I can recommend both restaurants.

-If I was a millionaire, I would live in a big house with gardens, with a pool and close to a beach.
-Probably in Trujillo, the north of Peru, because they say that the water is crystal clear.
+If I was a millionaire, I would live in a big house with a garden, a pool and located close to a beach.
+Probably in Trujillo, the north of Peru, because they say that the water there is crystal clear.